-For Microsoft and Primavera
+For Microsoft Project

 Steelray Project Analyzer was developed with the end user in mind.
 I have been using this tool for a few years now and have been impressed with its ease of use and robust functionality.
 Project Analyzer has matured with technology by adapting to the latest versions of the products it supports.
 Additionally, the professional manner in which their customer support staff works with the user is top notch.

-Analyzer is well thought out like they had been in my arena for the past 10 years.
+Project Analyzer is well thought out like they had been in my arena for the past 10 years.
 They really knew what issues the end user would have.

 Large projects require complex schedules that affect the plans of many people—not just project resources, but finance, management and a host of interdependent departments and entities.